Camping World Stadium: Renovations

 The Orlando Pride, the expansion National Women's Soccer League team owned by Orlando City SC, played in Camping World Stadium until the Orlando City Stadium was complete.
 On April 23, 2016, they broke the record for attendance at an NWSL game, setting at 23,403, when the Pride beat the Houston Dash, 3–1.

 On November 19, 2015, CONCACAF and CONMEBOL announced that Camping World Stadium would be one of the host venues for the Copa América Centenario soccer tournament in 2016.

 On April 26, 2016, Florida Citrus Sports announced that they had sold naming rights for the stadium to Camping World.
 Camping World also became the title sponsor of the stadium's college football kickoff game through at least 2019, and the annual December bowl game held at the stadium was known as the Camping World Bowl from 2017 through 2019.
 These naming changes did not affect the Citrus Bowl or the Florida Classic.

-In 2021, Camping World Stadium renovations included modernizing and improving the north endzone seating bowl, concession ares, club-level seating, and new premium mezzanine clubs on east and west.
+In 2021, Camping World Stadium renovations included modernizing and improving the north endzone seating bowl, concession areas, club-level seating, and new premium mezzanine clubs on east and west.
 The project was completed on a fast-track schedule of less than 12 months by Construction Manager Barton Malow.
-During the work, the City of Orlando and FLorida Citrus Sports hosted several events at the stadium.
+During the work, the City of Orlando and Florida Citrus Sports hosted several events at the stadium.
 All were held without incident due to specialized safety techniques that separated construction activities, visitors, and staff.

+Florida Citrus Sports released plans for a new renovation on November 14, 2023.
+Plans included demolition of the upper decks built in the 1980s, and replacing them with a new set of upper decks on the east, west, and south sides of the stadium, integrated with the lower bowl in a 360-degree concourse.
+The new upper decks would total 18,000 seats.
+The plans also included a 100,000-square-foot fieldhouse.
+The Orange County Board of County Commissioners approved $400 million in tourist development tax revenue for use in the renovation on January 23, 2024.